evmoriarty/photobooth/README.md

 Quick set instructions:

-0) Wire the button and LED.
-Check the wiring by running testcircuit.py
+0) Wire up the button and LED, then run testcircuit.py to check the wiring.

 1) Use the GUI interface, but open the terminal program.
 Update the config.py file with your api_key and api_secret.
 The api_key and api_secret can be obtained from http://www.flickr.com/services/api/keys/